-In the context of being a Blue Light Champion, what does safeguarding mean to you?
 According to the Care Quality Commission, "Safeguarding means protecting people's health, wellbeing and human rights, and enabling them to live free from harm, abuse and neglect."

-It's important that we set clear expectations as a Champion.
-In the next exercise we are going to explore what the key things are you need to get across when you introduce yourself as a Champion.
-How might you say this?
+It's important that you set clear expectations as a Champion.
+Take time to find out what the safeguarding policy is within your organisation and who to contact if you think someone is at risk.